-Real estate platform is a multi-role digital space where realtors, home sellers, and homebuyers can get in touch to make a purchase or rent contract for a real estate item.
+Real estate website is a digital space where realtors, home sellers, and homebuyers can get in touch to make a purchase or rent contract for a real estate item.

-As a digital product, a real estate platform should efficiently solve a user’s problem – search for a new home in a quick and troublesome way.
-To do that, an app should help to:
+Building a real estate website should have a purpose.
+The purpose of all real estate platforms is to efficiently solve a user’s problem – search for a new home in a quick and troublesome way.
+To do that, an app should: